-When inclement weather makes it necessary to close the school, parents will receive notice via but not limited to the St. Vincent de Paul School website, KOMO and KING websites and local TV channels, Facebook, and Twitter.
+When inclement weather makes it necessary to close the school, parents will receive notice via but not limited to the St. Vincent de Paul School website, KOMO and KING TV stations.
 The school may also utilize text messages to families regarding closure alerts.
 Please [check for text messages and] listen to early broadcasts between the hours of 6:30 AM and 8:00 AM, always looking specifically for St. Vincent de Paul School.
 Please do not send students to school or Extended Day until it is confirmed that the school is open.